Mark Cojuangco

 Marcos Juan Bruno Oppen Cojuangco (born October 6, 1957) also known as Mark Cojuangco, is a Filipino politician and businessman.
-He is a former Representative of 5th District of Pangasinan, in the Philippines, he also served as the vice-chairman of Committee on Appropriations.
+He currently serving as representative of the 2nd District of Pangasinan since 2022.
+He previously served as representative of the 5th District of Pangasinan from 2001 to 2010, he also served as the vice-chairman of Committee on Appropriations.

 House Bill 04631 and English Wikipedia citations

 Cojuangco is the author of the controversial House Bill 04631 that mandates the immediate re-commissioning and commercial operation of the Bataan Nuclear Power Plant, appropriating funds therefor, and for other purposes.
 His presentation of the bill at the Congressional hearing on February 2, 2009 came under scrutiny from the opposition for citing English Wikipedia articles about nuclear plants in other countries and quotes from non-experts to argue for the re-commissioning of the Bataan Nuclear Power Plant.

 Personal life

 Cojuangco is the eldest son of Eduardo Cojuangco, Jr. and Soledad "Gretchen" Oppen.

 He is married to Ma.
 Carmen "Kimi" Shulze.
 The couple have three children: Danielle, Paola and Eduardo III.